CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 The process is initialized at the calibration start time $t_0$ via a prior distribution (see [Prior Distributions](#prior-distributions) below).

+In hospital admissions only models, we model the IHR as constant.
+We assign this constant IHR the same prior distribution we assign to the mean of the time-varying IHR in the wastewater-informed models.

+### Hospital admissions observation model
 We model the observed hospital admission counts $h_t$ as:

 $$h_t \sim \mathrm{NegBinom}(n H(t), \phi)$$